Guthega, New South Wales: History

 The Aboriginal cultural group Ngarigo were nomadic between Canberra, the Monaro plains, and into the Snowy Mountains for over 20,000 years.
 Pressures from European Settlers caused an increase in intertribal wars possibly taking place in the mountain areas around the Snowy River and similar water ways.
 Diseases introduced by the settlers such as Small Pox, Syphilis, Influenza, Measles and Tuberculosis devastated Aboriginal populations, and by 1850 the survivors had all moved off their traditional lands, giving up their lifestyles to live with the Europeans around Cooma.

 Herbert Schlink, Eric Fischer, William Gordon and John Laidley, of the Ski Club of Australia, with W Hughes, made the first winter crossing of the Main Range from Kiandra to Kosciusko in 1927.

-Guthega was declared a dam and hydro election power station site by the Snowy Mountains Scheme in 1949.
+Guthega was declared a dam and hydro electric power station site by the Snowy Mountains Scheme in 1949.
 Road works for the Guthega Power Station began in 1951 with the dam beginning in 1952.
 A Norwegian group was contracted to build the power station, and Guthega became known as "Little Norway", containing the largest number of Norwegians living outside Norway at the time.
 Power was first generated by the station 1955.